Jats: Rajput-Jat relations

-Female infanticide and status of woman in society
+Female infanticide and the status of women in society

 During the colonial period, many communities including Hindu Jats were found to be practising female infanticide in different regions of Northern India.

 A 1988 study of Jat society pointed out that differential treatment is given to women in comparison to men.
 The birth of a male child in a family is celebrated and is considered auspicious, while the reaction to the birth of a female child is more subdued.
 In villages, female members are supposed to get married at a younger age and they are expected to work in fields as subordinate to the male members.
 There is general bias against education for the female child in society, though trends are changing with urbanisation.
 Purdah system is practised by women in Jat villages which act as hindrance to their overall emancipation.
 The village Jat councils which are male-dominated mostly don't allow female members to head their councils as the common opinion on it is that women are inferior, incapable and less intelligent to men.

 Clan system

 The Jat people are subdivided into numerous clans, some of which overlap with the Ror, Arain, Rajput and other groups.
-Hindu and Sikh Jats practice clan exogamy.
+Hindu and Sikh Jats practise clan exogamy.